vncnz/angular-bootstrap-datetimepicker/README.md

 ### USAGE

 The module requires Moment.js and, obviously, AngularJS (tested v1.3.14).
-Also bootstrap css is required.
+Also bootstrap css is required (tested 3.3.4).
-Import in your project Moment.js (with or without locales), AngularJS, bootstrap.css, vm-datetimepicker.js and vm-datetimepicker.css
-When you're done, your setup should look similar to the following:
+Import in your project Moment.js (with or without locales), AngularJS, bootstrap.css and vm-bootstrap-datetimepicker.js When you're done, your setup should look similar to the following:

 ```html